-The ruins of the ancient deme of Rhamnous, of the Aiantis tribe, are preserved in the valley of Limikon at northeastern Attica, not far from the ancient site of Marathon, where the famous battle took place, and near the modern village of Grammatiko.
+The ruins of the ancient deme of Rhamnous, of the Aiantis tribe, are preserved in the valley of Limikon at northeastern Attica, not far from the ancient site of Marathon, where the famous battle took place, and near the village of Grammatiko of nowadays.
 We took a pleasant drive that lasted less than an hour from the heart of Athens.
 Just after the first Toll Station of the National Road Athens-Lamia, we followed the signs to Kapandriti, Varnava, Grammatikon, and then the brownish signs indicating an archaeological site.
 An unassuming ticket office where we were asked to pay a nominal 2-euro entry to the fenced archaeological site.
 From then on we were followed by the cutest kitten, who wanted interaction and petting!
 Rhamnous is actually the best-preserved of all ancient Attic demes.
 The name "Rhamnous" derives from the plant rhamnos (scrub).

 Rhamnous is actually the best-preserved of all ancient Attic demes.
 The name "Rhamnous" derives from the plant rhamnos (scrub).
 The ancient settlement was fortified.
 Inside the walls, several public buildings, sanctuaries and houses were erected.
 In the acropolis of the town an Athenian garrison was permanently stationed, guarding the sea route between Attica and the island of Euboia.
 The lower part of the fort included a small theater, a gymnasium, a small sanctuary of Dionyssos, a number of other public buildings and houses.
 The ancient road which connected Rhamnous and the neighboring demes and leads to the town, was flanked by impressive burial monuments.